 Amy, our department's newest addition, is a systems biologist.
 She uses genomics, metabolomics and epigenomics to investigate interactions between primary and secondary metabolism.

 THE RIPE INITIATIVE TO INCREASE PHOTOSYNTHETIC EFFICIENCY.
 Genetic engineers are busy modifying plant genomes in all sorts of creative and profitable ways.
 But what about simply trying to enhance the fundamental process for which all life -- including human survival -- relies on the green kingdom: Photosynthesis.
-Not so easy.
-But a team led by Don Ort and Steve Long is giving it a promising shot under the auspices of the Bill and Melinda Gates Foundation.
-Read the story here.
+A team led by Don Ort and Steve Long is giving it a promising shot under the auspices of the Bill and Melinda Gates Foundation.
+An early product of the effort is a computational modeling study, in collaboration with Illinois civil engineering colleague Praveen Kumar, reporting that soybeans can be bred to simultaneously (1) optimize productivity, (2) minimize water demand and (3) increase plant light reflectivity to reduce global warming.
+Click for the RIPE story, the soybean modeling trifecta news story and its associated research paper.